KingSora/OverlayScrollbars/README.md

 }, {});
 ```

-This is very useful if you have a fixed DOM structure and don't want OverlayScrollbars to generate its own elements.
-Those cases arise very often when you want an other library to work together with OverlayScrollbars.
+This is very useful if you have a fixed DOM structure and don't want OverlayScrollbars to create its own elements.
+These cases are very common when you want another library to work with OverlayScrollbars.

 ---